We can’t wait to meet you!

 When not in the clinic, you’ll find me hanging out with my energetic toddler, gardening, watching crime dramas, reading historical fiction, and doing my best to fit in exercise.

-Hi, I’m Danielle! – Registered Physiotherapist
+Hi, I’m Elizabeth! – Registered Physiotherapist

 Hi, I’m Kate! – Administrative Manager